 A modification to this standard is requested because the development proposes all new paving as cast-in-place colored concrete.
 However, this standard is not a requirement of the D-D-O Zone.
 It is a recommendation that will contribute to creating a strong sense of place and demonstrates the applicant's intent to implement recommendations of the sector plan.
-Staff supports the applicants proposed installation of all new paving as cast-in-place colored concrete.
+The Planning Board supports the applicants proposed installation of all new paving as cast-in-place colored concrete.

-Again, the staff notes the diversity of paving appearances already present in the vicinity of this application.
+Again, the diversity of paving appearances already present in the vicinity of this application is noted.
 The pavers used in the semi-public space in front of the proposed building are attractive and help define the unique character of the center.
-Therefore, staff is supportive of the paving as shown on the site plan.

-In summary, pursuant to Section 27-548.25 of the Zoning Ordinance and based on the foregoing analysis, staff finds that the amendments requested benefit the development and the development district, and do not substantially impair implementation of the Central US 1 Corridor Sector Plan and SMA.
-Therefore, staff recommends approval of the requested amendments with the exception of Amendment 7.
+In summary, pursuant to Section 27-548.25 of the Zoning Ordinance and based on the foregoing analysis, the Planning Board found that the requested amendments benefit the development and the development district, and do not substantially impair implementation of the Central US 1 Corridor Sector Plan and SMA.
+Therefore, the Planning Board approved all of the requested amendments.

 - 8. Prince George's County Zoning Ordinance: The DSP application has been reviewed for compliance with the requirements of the M-U-I and D-D-O Zones, Aviation Policy Areas and the site design guidelines of the Zoning Ordinance. - a.
 The proposed development as a religious cultural center is a permitted use in the M-U-I/D-D-O Zones in accordance with the Tables of Uses for M-U-I of the 2010 Central US 1 Corridor Sector Plan and SMA. - b.
-Section 27-546.19(c), Site Plans for Mixed Uses, requires that: - (c) A Detailed Site Plan may not be approved unless the owner shows: - (1) The site plan meets all approval requirements in Part 3, Division 9; - (2) All proposed uses meet applicable development standards approved with the Master Plan, Sector Plan, Transit District Development Plan, or other applicable plan;
+Section 27-546.19(c), Site Plans for Mixed Uses, requires that: - (c) A Detailed Site Plan may not be approved unless the owner shows: - (1) The site plan meets all approval requirements in Part 3, Division 9;

+(2) All proposed uses meet applicable development standards approved with the Master Plan, Sector Plan, Transit District Development Plan, or other applicable plan;